 As Circuit City’s operational challenges mounted, so too did its financial troubles.
 The company’s profits began to erode, leaving it increasingly reliant on credit and borrowing to maintain operations.
 Mounting debt and declining sales led to a vicious cycle, further exacerbating Circuit City’s financial woes.

-In 2008, Circuit City filed for Chapter 11 bankruptcy protection, a move that signaled the beginning of the end for the electronics giant.
+In 2008, Circuit City filed for Chapter 11 bankruptcy protection, and was ultimately declared bankrupt as its financial troubles peaked.
+In March 2009, key announcements and actions were taken regarding the company’s fate, marking a significant moment in its downfall.
+As part of the bankruptcy proceedings, trading of Circuit City’s stock was halted on the New York Stock Exchange.
 Despite efforts to restructure and regain profitability, the company ultimately failed to overcome the challenges it faced, leaving behind a legacy of financial ruin and shattered dreams.

 The Role of Poor Management and Leadership in Circuit City’s Collapse